-Choosing the Right Planner for You
+Choosing a Planner that Fits You

 Choosing a planner to help you organize your life can be a daunting task.
 Not only are there hundreds of types and styles to choose from, choosing a planner that will work for you is very dependent on your organizing style as well as on your personality and information processing style.